Medically reviewed by Drugs.com. Last updated on May 17, 2022.

 - Migration.
 Larvae hatch from the eggs in your small intestine and then go through the intestinal wall to travel to the heart and lungs via the bloodstream or lymphatic system.
 After maturing for about 10 to 14 days in your lungs, the larvae break into your airway and travel up the throat, where they're coughed up and swallowed.

 - Maturation.
 Once they're back in the intestines, the parasites grow into male or female worms.
 Female worms can be more than 15 inches (40 centimeters) long and a little less than a quarter inch (6 millimeters) in diameter.
 Male worms are generally smaller.

 - Reproduction.
 Female worms can produce 200,000 eggs a day if there are both female and male worms in the intestines, and the eggs leave your body in feces.
 The fertilized eggs must be in soil for at least two to four weeks before they become infective.

 The whole process — from egg ingestion to egg deposits — takes about two or three months.
 Ascariasis worms can live inside your body for a year or two.

 Risk factors for ascariasis include:

 - Age.
 Most people who have ascariasis are 10 years old or younger.
 Children in this age group may be at higher risk because they're more likely to play in dirt.

 - Warm climate.
-In the United States, ascariasis is more common in the Southeast, but it's more prevalent in developing countries with warm temperatures year-round.
+In the United States, ascariasis is more common in the Southeast.
+But it's more frequent in developing countries with warm temperatures year-round.

 - Poor sanitation.
 Ascariasis is widespread in developing countries where human feces are allowed to mix with local soil.